rsyi/dotfiles/README.md

 7. Run `virtualenv -p python3 default` within this folder.

 ### Extras
+1. Install vim-plug.
+2. Rename directory `vimwiki-personal` in `.vimrc` to whatever you want it to be.
+Or, add another!
-1. Install vimwiki (make sure to do this after moving the `.vimrc` file over -- this contains instructions to create two vimwiki drives for work and personal).
+3. Install vimwiki by running `:PlugInstall` in vim (make sure to do this after moving the `.vimrc` file over -- this contains instructions to create two vimwiki drives for work and personal).
-2. Install jupyter-nb-extensions.
+4. Install jupyter-nb-extensions.
-3. Install jupyter-vim-binding.
+5. Install jupyter-vim-binding.

 ## Notes
-* Don't save important non-git-associated files in `~/` -- this directory will be deleted upon uninstall of Ubuntu.
+* If using WSL, don't save important non-git-associated files in `~/` -- this directory will be deleted upon uninstall of Ubuntu.
 Use the `/mnt/c/Users/USERNAME` directory instead.